touchlab-lab/knarch.db/README.md

 ### Transactions

 To simplify the implementation, transactions block.
-That means if you neglect to call "endTransaction", you'll deadlock other threads.
+That means if you neglect to call "endTransaction", you'll deadlock other threads that try to start transactions.
 If you neglect to call "endTransaction" in any db app you'll probably have issues, but you'll definitely have them here.
 This is a deliberate limitation, and will be reviewed when we revisit connection pools and WAL support.

 This isn't a huge deal, but you *definitely* want to make sure you're not reading from the main thread if you're doing big transactions.